-Lead is a dangerous substance that if ingested by dogs can cause a variety of serious consequences including anemia, gastrointestinal disorders, lethargy and anorexia, and behavioral changes.
+Lead is a dangerous substance that if ingested by dogs can cause a variety of serious consequences including anemia, gastrointestinal disorders, lethargy and anorexia, and neurologic or behavioral changes.
 While infrequent, lead poisoning can be treated if diagnosed quickly and managed carefully.

 What Is Lead Poisoning?